mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "What was that?" asked Shinna as thi approached the two.

-"Ah, the maman of the hour," Panna said aloud.
+"I said you'd throw a tantrum," Panna said louder.
+"You know, like a baby?"

 "One more time, Panna, I swear."